 We’re allotted only so much time, energy and attention in this life.
 When we say, “Yes” to requests, but want to say, “No,” we are saying, “No” to all the other things we could have spent those scarce resources on.

 When we go against ourselves, our bodies know.
 We experience some degree of physiologic stress, which means higher stress hormones, inflammation, less ability to detoxify, digest and be present with ourselves and people in our life.
-If we’re unable to effectively say “No,” just knowing there could be a line of people around the corner with lists of Favors to Ask is stressful,
+If we’re unable to effectively say “No,” just knowing there could be a line of people around the corner with lists of Favors to Ask is stressful.

 Aside from chronic stress, reactive people pleasing fragments the mind.
 When asked over dinner about the most important factor in their success, Warren Buffet and Steve Jobs both responded, “Focus.”
 From Steve Jobs: